Roland Garros GRAND SLAM Promo

 Like I mentioned previously, the warm-up can also be an opportunity to develop certain abilities that may be important in the long-run.
 While working with a WTA player, one of our priority's was to improve rate of force development/reactive ability.
 So we incorporated exercises into the warm-up routine to target this quality.
 If it was a pre-practice warm-up, the volumes and intensities may have been higher.
 On the other hand, if it was a pre-match warm-up, both volumes and intensities were lower.
 Instead, it was a way to remind the nervous system what reactiveness felt like, before beginning the match.

 First, the serve and throw have similar dynamics and activation patterns in the transverse plane.
 In other words, both actions - serving and throwing - are highly rotary and throwing may prime the interaction between a player’s hips & shoulders (i.e. more efficient transfer of kinetic energy).
-Second, external rotation patterns between elite players and elite pitchers are similar.
+Second, external rotation patterns between elite tennis players and elite pitchers are similar.
 And research (Ellenbecker 2007) reveals that external rotation in pitchers leads to greater throwing velocities.
 So performing throws could lead to more angle specific strength and improvements in kinetic chain efficiency, all leading to increases in serve speeds.
 Perhaps throwing has a place in the tennis player’s warm-up routine after all.

 Reason 4 - Psychological Readiness

 Although not specific to a shoulder routine I feel this is an important strategy to touch on.
 We've all heard of 'the zone' but getting in the zone isn’t just a phenomenon.
 There’s evidence to suggest that athletes have experienced this state, both in real-life sporting events and in research settings.
-But what’s even more interesting is that certain athletes have the ability to get into the zone at any given time.
+But what’s even more interesting is that certain athletes have the ability to get into the zone at any given moment.

 There are a variety of ways that this can be done including visualization techniques, specific self-talk schemes, deep breathing etc. These would all fall under the umbrella of pre-performance routines (PPR).
 And because the mind and body cannot work independently of one another, when performing a physical warm-up, you’re also contributing to the mental aspect of the PPR in a positive manner...which may increase your chances of ‘zoning’.
 And if you don’t get into the zone, you’ll still be in a better state than if you did nothing at all.